I Want to Support Someone

 Main Content

-We at Illinois care about those who have been impacted by sexual misconduct, including supportive loved ones—family, friends, significant others, and allies.
-Below, we have included information on helpful ways to support a survivor for anyone who might be in contact with a survivor of sexual misconduct.
+We at Illinois care about those who have been impacted by sex-based misconduct, including supportive loved ones—family, friends, significant others, and allies.
+Below, we have included information on helpful ways to support a survivor for anyone who might be in contact with a survivor of sex-based misconduct.

-If you are interested in becoming an ally, educator, or advocate in the prevention of sexual misconduct, check out the Prevention & Training tab above to learn about various ways of getting involved.
+If you are interested in becoming an ally, educator, or advocate in the prevention of sex-based misconduct, check out the Prevention & Training tab above to learn about various ways of getting involved.

-If you know someone who has been accused of sexual misconduct and are wondering how best to support that person, these suggestions may be helpful.
+If you know someone who has been accused of sex-based misconduct and are wondering how best to support that person, these suggestions may be helpful.

 Supporting a Survivor: A Guide for Family and Friends